Algorithm Selection for Software Verification using Graph Neural Networks: Model Interpretability

-To evaluate our graphs, we went through the process of open coding~\cite{corbin2014basics}.
-Open coding is a technique in qualitative data analysis which summarizes data using various terms or short phrases, called codes, identified by a group of researchers.
-These codes can then reveal different patterns in the data, such as reoccurring themes or outliers.

-To illustrate this process, we examine Figure~\ref{fig:aliasGraph}.
-This is the graph representation of the program \texttt{alias\_of\_return.i} shown in Figure ~\ref{fig:aliasCode}.
-The 6 highest scoring edges are emboldened, end in arrows, and are labeled.
+To illustrate the coding process, we examine Figure~\ref{fig:RQ4Graph}.
+This is the graph representation of the program \texttt{simple\_true\_unreach-call4.i} shown in Figure~\ref{fig:RQ4Code}.
+The 10 highest scoring edges are emboldened, end in arrows, and are labeled.
 The remaining edges are less saturated and end in a square.
+AST edges are undirected, but GNN's operate on directed graphs.
+We represent them using a single, bidirectional edge.
+If one of the directed edges is important, we embolden half of the edge and arrow in the appropriate direction.
+If both directed edges are important, we embolden both directions and arrows.